Hellacious1702/ShouldYou/README.md

 ## Known Bugs -

-1.Footer is not visible on Mobile View.
+1.Footer is not visible on Mobile View. <br />
 2.The user cannot submit response using "Enter" Key on Desktop and "Done" button on submit.